 - i.
 Number: Staff and visitor parking shall be provided at a rate of 2.5 stalls per teaching platform.
+This school requires 100 staff parking stalls and 20 visitors parking stalls for a total of 120 stalls + accessible parking stalls.
 1 in 25 of the stalls is barrier-free.
-Additional parking may be provided for students based on the school's needs and availability of land at the high school level.
-The district anticipates the requirement of 85 parking stalls for staff and visitors. - ii.
+Additional parking may be provided for students based on the school's needs and availability of land at the high school level. - ii.
 Lighting: Provide lighting as specified in DTI's Design Guidelines.